karipov/graph-coloring/README.md

 ## Project Objective

-**Problem Statement**: Is it possible to assign N colors to the vertices of a graph such that no two adjacent vertices share the same color?
+> Is it possible to assign N colors to the vertices of a graph such that no two adjacent vertices share the same color?

 Such a coloring is called a graph coloring.
 In this project we not only explore the basic idea of graph coloring, but also model a simple greedy graph coloring algorithm.
 In theory, a graph can be colored if and only if it can be colored by a greedy graph coloring algorithm.

 ## Model Design and Signatures

 We start with a simple idea for trying to color a graph with 5 vertices with 3 colors -- Red, Blue and Green.
 Our expected solution space is all the possible valid colorings.

+#### Graph Representation

 At first, we chose to represent a graph as a list of vertices and edges.

 ```
 sig Vertex {}